ERoydev/rocket-taskify/backend/ai_prompts.md

 But it works like that i am supposed to create my migration code in hand and then use it to generate entity is that right

+Okay after i have configured my db connection in seaORM on Rocket framework how interact with it in GET or POST request

+i have setup file for db taken from here https://www.sea-ql.org/sea-orm-tutorial/ch02-02-connect-to-database.html It has logic to create if not exists, drop if exists, and create after it was dropped.
+This is cause my current database tables created from migration to dissappear.
+How i can implement command to migrate things up after database is recreated, so my migration files will create the tables

+I cannot import Migrator to migrate programatically.
+As i see in docs i should use use migration::{Migrator, MigrationTrait}; But when i use it recieve unresolved import migration use of undeclared crate or module migration error

+I fixed it can you show me how to use it in function that does not return Result or Option

+&db passed in migrator::up() have this error the trait bound &sea_orm::DatabaseConnection: IntoSchemaManagerConnection<'_> is not satisfied the following other types implement trait IntoSchemaManagerConnection<'c>:
+  &'c migration::sea_orm::DatabaseConnection
+  &'c migration::sea_orm::DatabaseTransaction
+  SchemaManagerConnection<'c>rustcClick for full compiler diagnostic main.rs(45, 5): required by a bound introduced by this call migrator.rs(231, 12): required by a bound in migration::MigratorTrait::up